Contribution of Flares from Tidal Disruption of Stars to high-redshift AGN: Fraction of TDEs in AGN

 \section{Fraction of TDEs in AGN}

-Given the rates for TDEs occuring in AGN as calculated in the previous section, we can now compute the probability of TDEs occuring in different AGN populations in a particular bolometric luminosity interval as a function of redshift.
+Given the rates for TDEs occurring in AGN as calculated in the previous section, we can now compute the probability of TDEs occuring in different AGN populations in a particular bolometric luminosity interval as a function of redshift.
 To do this, we use the definition of $p_{\rm AGN}$, used in, e.g., \citet{merloni2015}, which measures the probability of AGN with a specified bolometric luminosity, $L_{\rm Bol}$, arising in host galaxies with a given total stellar mass ($M_*$) at redshift $z$.
-This is given by,
+This is given by

-where $\phi_{\rm AGN}$ is the AGN luminosity function, typically given by a Schechter or double power law form\footnote{The X-ray luminosity for 2 - 10 keV is converted to bolometric luminosity by using the bolometric correction $\log L_X = (\log L_{\rm bol} - 23.04)/0.52$ from \citet{runnoe2012}.} (e.g. \citet{aird2015}, shown in the top panel of Fig. \ref{fig:phiagnall}) and $\phi_{\rm SMF}$ is the stellar mass function of the host galaxy.
-In order to generalize $\phi_{\rm SMF}$ to high redshifts, we use the average relation between the total stellar mass and host halo mass of a galaxy, $M_*(M,z)$ (derived empirically by \citet{behroozi2019} at various redshifts) converted into an equivalent bolometric luminosity of the central AGN by using \eq{lbolz}, via the black hole - halo mass relation, \eq{mbhm}.
-Thus, we arrive at an equivalent stellar mass function expressible in terms of the bolometric luminosity of the central AGN, $\phi_{\rm SMF}(L_{\rm Bol}, z)$, for a given $\eta$ and $\mu$.
-Using the latest results from the WINGS \citep[at $z \sim 0$;][]{vulcani2011} and the COSMOS \citep[at $z \sim 0.2 - 5$;][]{davidzon2017} for the stellar mass function, we obtain the curves in the lower panel of Fig. \ref{fig:phiagnall} for $\phi_{\rm SMF}(L_{\rm Bol}, z)$, assuming $\eta = 0.01$ and $\mu = 4$.
-These show that the `knee' of the stellar mass function gradually shifts to higher bolometric luminosities at higher redshifts, since a given stellar mass $M_*$ corresponds to a larger $M_{\rm BH}$ (and thus a larger $L_{\rm Bol}$) as $z$ increases.
+{ {The numerator $\phi_{\rm AGN}$ in the above expression denotes the AGN luminosity function, which is typically given by a Schechter or double power law form\footnote{The X-ray luminosity for 2 - 10 keV is converted to bolometric luminosity by using the bolometric correction $\log L_X = (\log L_{\rm bol} - 23.04)/0.52$ from \citet{runnoe2012}.}(e.g. \citet{aird2015}, and shown in the top panel of Fig. \ref{fig:phiagnall}) {with the different colors indicating the various redshifts}.
+The denominator $\phi_{\rm SMF}$ denotes the stellar mass function of the host galaxy, which is a function of the stellar mass and redshift.
+Using the latest results from the WINGS \citep[at $z \sim 0$;][]{vulcani2011} and the COSMOS \citep[at $z \sim 0.2 - 5$;][]{davidzon2017} for the stellar mass function, and the conversion between $L_{\rm bol}$ and $M_*(z)$ (through the $M_{\rm BH}-M_*$ relation, as outlined in Sec. \ref{sec:formalism}), we can express the $\phi_{\rm SMF}$ as a function of $L_{\rm bol}$.
+This is illustrated by the curves in the lower panel of Fig. \ref{fig:phiagnall}.}} {The curves show that the `knee' of the stellar mass function gradually shifts to higher bolometric luminosities at higher redshifts, since a given stellar mass $M_*$ corresponds to a larger $M_{\rm BH}$ (and thus a larger $L_{\rm Bol}$) as $z$ increases.}

-Since $L_{\rm Bol}$ can be expressed as a function of halo mass and redshift as in \eq{lbolz}, we can thus equivalently rewrite \eq{pagn} as:

-in a manner similar to that of $p_{\rm TDE}$ calculated in the previous section (\eq{ptdemz}).
-Eqs. \ref{ptdemz} and \ref{pagn} can now be used to calculate the fraction of TDE-triggered AGNs as a function of their host halo and galaxy properties:
+Eqs. \ref{ptdemz} and \ref{pagn} can now be used to calculate the fraction of TDE {contributing to} AGNs as a function of their host halo and galaxy properties: